vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 ## When to Use This Recipe

-This recipe should be followed when collaborating with client on a project that requires designing a new RESTful API.
+This recipe should be followed when collaborating with a client on a project that requires designing a new RESTful API.

 ## Overview

  When the event arises for the implementation of a RESTful API, the following steps could be followed to help drive out an overall design strategy.
 In some cases, the project may entail multiple teams implementing multiple applications that include the creation of RESTful APIs.
 Before implementation of APIs begin, a representative from the various teams across the project would ideally agree upon an overall API design strategy.
-The goal being that at the conclusion of the project, all RESTful APIs implemented as part of the project work in a consistent fashion.
+The goal being that at the conclusion of the project, all RESTful APIs implemented as part of the project work in a consistent fashion and the client is enabled to evolve the APIs independently.

  The first walkthrough of the steps listed below may take some additional effort.
 However, the intent of the initial walk through would not be to perform a large up front API design.
 Rather, the goal would be to agree on an overall API Design strategy based primarily on the requirements that are known.
 As requirements are refined or added or as additional APIs stories arise, these steps could be repeated as a way to incrementally refine the overall API design strategy for the project.
 Subsequent walkthrough of these steps would be easier since the purpose would be to identify the aspects of the design strategy needing refinement.